saasus-platform/implementation-sample-api-csharp/README.md

 ### 5. Configure the Environment

-Edit the `Web.config` file in the `SampleWebApplication` directory to set the SaaSus API credentials.
+Edit the `Web.config` file in the `SampleWebAppDotNet48` directory to set the SaaSus API credentials.
 Add or modify the following entries:

 ```xml
 <configuration>